PaddlePaddle/PARL/README.md

 English | [简体中文](./README.cn.md)

-> PARL is a flexible and high-efficient reinforcement learning framework based on [PaddlePaddle](https://github.com/PaddlePaddle/Paddle).
+> PARL is a flexible and high-efficient reinforcement learning framework.

 # Features
 **Reproducible**.
 We provide algorithms that stably reproduce the result of many influential reinforcement learning algorithms.